LaYellow/growtopia-item-database/README.md

 * This project is licensed CC-BY-4.0, meaning you **must** provide credits before usage.

-Any contributors are listed in the "Contributors" section.
+Any contributors are listed in the [Contributors](https://github.com/MrAugu/growtopia-item-database#contributors) section.
 ## Contribution
 If you have any other item's information, find mistakes in the current data, feel free to screenshot info section in game and open an issue or even a pull request to add that information.